An Affiliated Page Link is a Link between Pages From the Same Owners

 Assigned to Google

 Filed June 30, 2004

-So, for example, a sitewide link to a page might pass along more value than a single link from the same site, but the amount of link weight it would pass along may be capped off as some limited maximum amount because all the links are affiliated since they are on the same domain.
+So, for example, a sitewide link to a page might pass along more value than a single link from the same site.
+Still, the amount of link weight it would pass along may be capped off as some limited maximum amount because all the links are affiliated since they are on the same domain.

 Interestingly, the patent doesn’t mention PageRank, which is the original ranking algorithm based upon looking at links between pages to come up with a query independent rank for those pages developed at Stanford by Google’s founders Larry Page and Sergey Brin, as described in the Stanford patent Method for node ranking in a linked database.

-But the process described in this patent does echo a number of the processes described in the PageRank patent, while also including a “set location component” that analyzes documents in a database (such as Google’s index of web pages), and groups those documents into sets of related documents.
-The patent shows a screenshot a limited link graph of the Web, with some pages shown as affiliated sets:
+But the process described in this patent does echo a number of the processes described in the PageRank patent, while also including a “set location component” that analyzes documents in a database (such as Google’s index of web pages).
+It groups those documents into sets of related documents.
+The patent shows a screenshot of a limited link graph of the Web, with some pages shown as affiliated sets:

-Google’s patent does describe a number of alternative approaches to determine how much of a contribution value might be passed along to the final ranking score of a page being linked to by non-affiliated pages, and the maximum value that might be passed along by affiliated pages.
+Google’s patent does describe many alternative approaches to determine how much of a contribution value might be passed along to the final ranking score of a page being linked to by non-affiliated pages, and the maximum value that affiliated pages might pass along.